 Look at the bottom right side of the screen for the individual student – there are options for how the screen is displayed.
 Your choice will depend on what you want to do at that time – mark the submitted file, complete the feedback file (rubric,

 The first page of the PDF submission is displayed.
 The annotations toolbar appears at the top of the page.
 You may need to click the down arrow to see all tools.
-The following table outlines the tools and shortcuts available for online annotation.
+The following table outlines the tools and keyboard shortcuts available for online annotation.
 Note: Keyboard shortcuts are activated by pressing Alt + Shift